OpenKirin/Documentation/02-Graphics.md

 #Graphics

-The graphics system is going to be tough to implement, since prety much every component is proprietary.
+The graphics system is going to be tough to implement, since pretty much every component is proprietary.

 ##Overview